gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/End-User-Guide-cloud.md

 5. Link to view Code diff in Jira
 ### Git Integration Panel
 6. Commit Count
 7. Option to Create a branch directly from a Jira Issue.
-Associated Branches with change comparison count to main repository branch.
+Associated Branches with change comparison count to main repository branch
 8. Option to Create a Pull/Merge request directly from a Jira Issue.
 Associated Pull/Merge Requests with status

 Additionally, the [Git Rollup tab](https://help.gitkraken.com/git-integration-for-jira-cloud/git-roll-up-tab-gij-cloud/) allows you to see a summary of the files, lines and the developers who have made the changes associated with the Jira issue.